wsbctechnicalblog/wsbctechnicalblog.github.io/content/stop-the-email-hell.md

 ![Options](../images/stop-the-email-hell-7.png)

 As a team, we looked at three options.
 (1) No more email, (2) less email, and (3) using different collaboration channels.
 We opted for a hybrid option, generating less email, and switching to Microsoft Teams for all our team internal and immediate stakeholder collaboration.
+Essentially we are trying to replicate the in-person environment where we used to have a quick chat on a whiteboard, made our own notes (OneNote, Notepad, ...), and seldom used email to collaborate with stakeholders in our line of sight.

 > **NOTE** - Some users love, some hate email.
 Some users love, some hate Teams.
 It is a personal preference - find the sweat spot for your **team**!

-Here are three of our core collaboration guardrails.
+Here are three of our core collaboration guardrails:

 ## Use email for broad one-way notifications